ARMmbed/BLEIntros/InDepth/BLEInDepth.md

 Currently, mbed's BLE_API supports the creation of peripheral devices.
 We plan to extend this to central devices soon

-BLE uses two additional terms to describe the connecting entities: server and client:
+BLE uses two additional terms to describe the connecting entities - server and client:

 **Server**
 : 	the device that has information it wishes to share, and in BLE that 	is typically the peripheral (the mbed board).